-Africa and Other Summer Public Interest Law International Field Placements
+Africa and Other Summer Public Interest Law International Externships

-In addition to the full semester externships taken for credit through the International Justice and Conflict Resolution Field Placement, students may elect to intern in the summers in Africa and other countries as part of the school's summer public interest law program
+In addition to the full semester externships taken for credit through the International Justice and Conflict Resolution Externship, students may elect to intern in the summers in Africa and other countries as part of the school's summer public interest law program

 For more information on Washington University Law’s International programs, click here.